pawelblaszczyk5/remix-render/README.md

 Remix is a full-stack web framework that lets you focus on the user interface and work back through web fundamentals to deliver a fast, slick, and resilient user experience.
 People are gonna love using your stuff.
 That's Remix description from their website.

-CT8 is a free hosting that you can use to host your apps and databases.
+Render is a modern PaaS solution that lets you host your apps and much more

 ## CT8 integration

-- `app.js` is the entrypoint required by CT8
-- `public` directory is implicitly handled by Nginx, therefore `static` is used in place to manually config caching, etc.
+- Add health check URL at `/healthz`
-- Deploying and restarting app through FTP and SSH automatically via GitHub Actions
+- Deploying app via webhook after CI completed via actions

 ## Other stuff